FK Senica: History

-In 2018–19 season the club had set a record, that was regarded as a rather negative one.
+In 2018–19 season the club set a record, that was regarded as a rather negative one.
 On 16 February 2019 (Matchday 19), in an away game against AS Trenčín, played in Myjava, Senica fielded an entire starting line-up made up entirely of foreign players.
 All the substitutes were non-Slovaks as well.

-Then in 2021–22 season, FK Senica was declared bankrupt.
-According to sport.sk, Senica is in debt with a value of up to 1 million euros.
+Then in the 2021–22 season, FK Senica was declared bankrupt.
+According to sport.sk, Senica was in debt with a value of up to 1 million euros.
 This serious financial problem even made Senica reportedly unable to pay the operational arrears on the club's official website before the COVID-19 pandemic.
-Even FK Senica official website, fksenica.eu had been disabled because the club had not paid operational bills since February 2020.
+Even the FK Senica official website, fksenica.eu had been disabled because the club had not paid operational bills since February 2020.

 FK Senica's financial crisis has also caused players and club employees to reportedly not receive a salary since September 2021.
 As a result of the salary stagnated for seven months, it rolled out a wave of massive resignations from several players.
 This caused Senica to be thrown into the 3.
-Liga because his license was revoked.
+Liga because its license was revoked.